 Common side effects that should clear up within a few days include mild burning or irritation at the site where the cream was applied.
 Mild headaches may also occur.
 If they persist or get worse, report this to your healthcare professional or pharmacist promptly.

-It is also used to treat the condition known as vitiligo, where portions of the skin lose their natural color.
+It is also used to treat the autoimmune condition known as vitiligo, where portions of the skin lose their natural color.